AnotherKamila/scion-p4netfpga/README.md

 1. Set up your environment: See [Prerequisites](#Prerequisites)
 2. Build this: `make` to see help, or `make build` to build everything needed to use this
-3. Flash the NetFPGA: `make flash`.
+3. Flash the NetFPGA: `make flash`. <= NOT WORKING because reasons, TODO
 4. TODO How do we deploy this? => start control plane, make it talk to other SCION stuff

 More details in TODO.